STAT545-UBC/STAT545-UBC-original-website/block034_useR-encoding-case-study.md

 ## Diagnosis

-The fact that we've got strings that import correctly when the encoding is UTF-8 (contradicting the nominal encoding) is the critical clue.
+The fact that we've got strings that import correctly when interpreted as UTF-8 (contradicting the nominal encoding) is the critical clue.

 At some point, strings made it into this database that were UTF-8 encoded, although the intended encoding is ISO-8859-15.
 Then, when `readr::read_csv2()` ingests these allegedly ISO-8859-15 bytes and re-encodes them as UTF-8, we get the dreaded mojibake.